navinrio/the-noobs-guide-to-nsxt-pks/README.md

 # The Noob's Guide to a VMware NSX-T/PKS Home Lab

-One of my current projects recently started a VMware Pivotal PKS evaluation... and so first order of business (as always) was to setup a home lab.

 William Lam recently posted a tutorial walkthrough series for __NSX-T and PKS__ on [virtuallyghetto](https://www.virtuallyghetto.com/2018/03/getting-started-with-vmware-pivotal-container-service-pks-part-1-overview.html).
-I used this as the foundation for my home lab setup, but it wasn't enough for me to get things working.
-NSX-T is complicated and it was only with the generous help of the VMware SE asigned to work with us on our PKS Proof-of-Concept that I was able to get things up and running.
+I used this as the foundation for my home lab setup, but it was a struggle to get things working, and without the help of a very clever VMware SE, I probably wouldn't have been able to figure it out.  .

-> __Warning:__ This stuff is complicated.
+> __Warning:__ NSX-T is complicated.

-This post is an attempt to fill in some of the gaps I found in Lam's series with information that wasn't initially obvious to me - and may not be obvious to you.
+This post is an attempt to fill in some of the gaps in the series with information that wasn't initially obvious to me - and may not be obvious to you.

 > __Full disclosure:__ I am not a VMware certified anything.